pixelstorm/frontend_skills_test/readme.md

 Additional Step if Required: WordPress Developer Please contact us before continuing at this point.

 If you’re wanting to be a WordPress Developer with us, at this point you will need to convert the theme into a working WordPress blog with the wp posts feeding onto the homepage.
-Record a screenshare of it and talk us through how you converted the html site into a wordpress site.
+Record a screenshare of it and talk us through your code and your theme structure.

-Ensure to use an accompanying child theme,
-Send us a link to the video,
-provide wp-admin username: pxswebdev and password: pxswebdev123 commit the wordpress site with database export included.
+commit the wordpress site with database export included. provide wp-admin username: pxswebdev and password: pxswebdev123

 We estimate it will take 1-2 hours.
 Commit logs are also required as you build the theme/template to see how you progress through the build.